gofish/polyadicts/README.md

 ## Building

 Uses Python3 and setuptools.
-See Makefile and setup.py for more.

-The following should be enough to produce a shared library implementing the `polyadicts Python module under `build`/
+    $ make

+The above will execute the following.

     $ python3 setup.py build

-On Ubuntu 15.04 with Python 3.4, this appears as

-    build/lib.linux-x86_64-3.4/polyadicts.cpython-34m.so
+This should produce the `polyadicts` Python module under `build/`.

+e.g.
+: `build/lib.linux-x86_64-3.4/polyadicts.cpython-34m.so`

 ## Notes

 Some (limited) tests are implemented for basic wire format checks.

-In general, this project is not considered safe to pack or unpack untrusted data until a thorough review can be performed on the latest API implementation.
+This project is not considered safe to pack or unpack untrusted data.

+A thorough review is planned for the latest API implementation, after which this warning will be removed but no warranty will be provided.